johncai117/Pricing-Barrier-Options/README.md

 To just use it to price a barrier option, you can simply load the XLL SUBMISSION.xll file.

 For more explanation on the use, check out the explanation below.
+Alternatively, check out the [link to the paper](https://www.academia.edu/44228698/Pricing_barrier_options_using_PDEs_in_C_)

 ## Explanation of Results